jordond/kmpalette/extensions-network/README.md

 # Network Extensions

-This extension provides `Network` a `ImageBitmapLoader` for loading images from a URL.
+This extension provides `NetworkLoader` a `ImageBitmapLoader` for loading images from a URL.

 | Library                                | Loader          | Input Class | Demo                                                                                                             |
 |----------------------------------------|-----------------|-------------|------------------------------------------------------------------------------------------------------------------|